-- 8.6.6 Handlebar levers - a.
-Levers must not be longer than 200mm measured from the pivot point. - 8.6.7 Bodywork - a.
-The windscreen edge and the edges of all other exposed parts of the streamlining must be rounded. - b.
+a.
+The windscreen edge and the edges of all other exposed parts of the streamlining must be rounded.

+- b.
 The maximum width of bodywork must not exceed 600mm.
 The width of the seat or anything to its rear shall not be more than 450mm (except exhaust pipes). - c.
 Bodywork must not extend beyond a line drawn vertically at the leading edge of the front tyre and a line drawn vertically at the rearward edge of the rear tyre.
 The suspension should be fully extended when the measurement is taken. - d.
 When viewed from the side, it must be possible to see: - i.
 At least 180 degrees of the rear wheel rim. - ii.
 The whole of the front rim, except the part covered by the mudguard, fork or removable air-intake. - iii.
 The rider, seated in a normal position with the exception of the forearms. - e.
 Note: No transparent material may be used to circumvent the above rules. - f.
 No part of the motorcycle can be behind a line drawn vertically at the rearward edge of the rear tyre. - g.
 The seat unit shall have a maximum height of the (approximately) vertical section behind the rider's seating position of 150mm.
 The measurement will be taken at a 90° angle to the upper surface of the flat base at the rider's seating position, excluding any seat pad or covering. - h.
 Any on-board camera/antenna mounted on the seat unit is not included in this measurement. - i.
 Mudguards are not compulsory.
 When fitted, front mudguards must not extend: - i.
 In front of a line drawn upwards and forwards at 45 degrees from a horizontal line through the front wheel spindle. - ii.
 Below a line drawn horizontally and to the rear of the front wheel spindle. - j.
 The mudguard mounts/brackets and fork-leg covers, close to the suspension leg and wheel spindle, and brake disc covers are not considered part of the mudguard. - k.
 Wings may be fitted provided they are an integral part of the fairing or seat and do not exceed the width of the fairing or seat or the height of the handlebars.
 Any sharp edges must be rounded. - I. Moving aerodynamic devices are prohibited.

-8.6.8 Clearances
+7.6.8 Clearances

 - a.
 The motorcycle, unloaded, must be capable of being leaned at an angle of 50 degrees from the vertical without touching the ground, other than with the tyre. - b.
-There must be a clearance of at least 15mm around the circumference of the tyre at all positions of the motorcycle suspension and all positions of the rear wheel adjustment. - 8.6.9 Breather pipes - a.
+There must be a clearance of at least 15mm around the circumference of the tyre at all positions of the motorcycle suspension and all positions of the rear wheel adjustment.

+7.6.9 Breather pipes

+- a.
 Any breather pipe from the engine or gearbox must discharge into a suitable container with a minimum capacity of 250cc. - b.
 There must be a separate container for each breather pipe.

-8.6.10 Materials
+7.6.10 Materials